Gideon's Day (film)

-Gideon's Day (originally released in the United States as Gideon of Scotland Yard) is a 1958 British-American police procedural crime film starring Jack Hawkins, Dianne Foster and Cyril Cusack.
-The film, which was directed by John Ford, was adapted from John Creasey's 1955 novel of the same title.
+Gideon's Day (U.S. title: Gideon of Scotland Yard) is a 1958 police procedural crime film directed by John Ford and starring Jack Hawkins, Dianne Foster and Cyril Cusack.
+The screenplay was by T.E.B.
+Clarke, adapted from the 1955 novel of the same title by John Creasey (credited under his pen-name "J.J.
+Marric").

-This was the first film to feature a character named George Gideon, but Jack Hawkins had played a similar role in the British film The Long Arm two years earlier.
+This was the first film to feature a character named George Gideon, but Jack Hawkins had played a similar role in the British film The Long Arm (1956) two years earlier.
 Gideon was later played by John Gregson in the TV series Gideon's Way.

 Plot

 The film follows a day in the life of Detective Chief Inspector George Gideon of the Metropolitan Police.
 His day starts when he receives information that one of his officers has been taking bribes.
 Despite his hectic schedule, his wife reminds him his daughter has a violin recital that evening; she also tells him her aunt and uncle are coming for tea before the concert.
 This becomes a recurring theme throughout the film, as Gideon is continually hampered in his efforts to finish work and return home.

-On the way to Scotland Yard he drops his daughter off at the Royal College of Music, but is stopped by a young constable for running a red light.
+On the way to Scotland Yard he drops his daughter off at the Royal College of Music, but is stopped by a young constable for jumping a red light.
 Once at his office, he calls in the detective whom a "snout" [i.e. informant] has told him is taking bribes and suspends him.
 Gideon then gets word that an escaped mental patient from Manchester is on his way to London.
 Meanwhile, an audacious gang is robbing payrolls.

 The mental patient is soon arrested, but not before he has killed the daughter of his former landlady.
 Gideon wants to congratulate personally the policeman who made the arrest, only to discover it is the same young officer who gave him a summons for his early morning traffic offence.
 Various jobs then preoccupy the chief inspector while his detectives continue to investigate the bribery case.
 News then arrives that the suspended policeman has been run down by a car — whose tyre tracks match one used in the earlier payroll jobs.
 After Gideon visits the dead officer's wife, evidence soon emerges that links the dead detective to a woman, Mrs. Delafield, who went to clubs he frequented.